omniprime/100-days-of-code/log.md

 **Thoughts:** I broke my browser by forcing an infinite loop that I missed.
 Was kind of funny because I did not see why it was infinite at first.
 Realized my while statement could never finish because I kept raising the number I was trying to compair to.
 Got it fixed before the end of the hour.
 Overall felt kind of slow tonight because of some anxiety.

+### Day 19: January 21st, 2017

+**Today's Progress**: Palimdrones. whole hour to compair two strings.

+**Thoughts:** Took longer than I thought it would to compair two strings.
+Mostly came down to the missing [ ] around my [^A-Za-z0-9] to remove any non alphanumerical characters.
+I think it is a little dumb that there isn't a shortcut way to do this. \W is close, but it includes the _ so it could not be used in this case.
+Reversing the string was not too hard once I stopped to think about it.